The strip process is not fundamental, but sanitisation is.

 All absorbent materials; inserts, prefolds, flats.

-Limit All In One (AIO) nappies to 4 hours.
+Limit All In One (AIO) and fitted nappies to 4 hours.

 PUL covers/pocket shells do not need to be stripped, but do need to be sanitised with bleach, to oxidise (remove) ammonia, if there are rashes occurring from elastics.

 All items need to be sanitised.
 Utilise the different methods listed.

 Dilute bleach or the 90/95⁰ C cycle are the only sanitisation methods which will oxidise (remove) ammonia.

 Why did we change our S&S Methods?

 When Clean Cloth Nappies began, the original S&S information was based on Fluff Love Universities method, but was adapted to AU/NZ.
 In many areas of the US, there is moderate to very hard water.
 The Fluff Love strip method is really designed for hard water because sodium carbonate, borax, Calagon (latter not available in AU/NZ) are water softeners.